cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

-Lab 4 (Part A): TinyRV1 Processor - Implementation and Verification
+Lab 4 (Parts A & B): TinyRV1 Processor - Implementation and Verification
 ==========================================================================

 Lab 4 will give you experience designing, implementing, testing, and